Charlotte Moore (TV executive)

-Charlotte Alexandra Moore (born 19 June 1968) is a British television executive who is the BBC's Chief Content Officer.
-She was appointed to this role in September 2020, having been Director of Content since early 2016 when she assumed responsibility for all of the BBC's television channels after the controller posts were abolished.
+Charlotte Alexandra Moore (born 19 June 1968) is a British television executive who is the Chief Executive Officer of Left Bank Pictures.
+She was previously BBC's Chief Content Officer, having been appointed to this role in September 2020, having been Director of Content since early 2016 when she assumed responsibility for all of the BBC's television channels after the controller posts were abolished.
 Moore was Controller of BBC One from 2013 to 2016, in the position of which she was reported to be in charge of a budget of more than £1 billion.

 Moore has, since 2005, been a trustee of the Grierson Trust, of which she is a Vice-Chair.
 She was made a Fellow of the Royal Television Society in 2016.

 Early life

 Moore was born in June 1968 and grew up in Surrey.
-She attended Wycombe Abbey, an independent girls' boarding school in Buckinghamshire, and graduated with a Bachelor of Arts in History from Bristol University in 1990.
+She attended Wycombe Abbey, an independent girls' boarding school in Buckinghamshire, and graduated with a Bachelor of Arts in History from the University of Bristol in 1990.

 Career

 Earlier career

 Moore joined Ideal World as a producer-director of documentaries in 2002.
 As a freelancer in this joint role, her credits included "Lagos Airport", RTS award-winning Living With Cancer and Great Britons: Churchill.
 She was appointed head of documentaries for Muriel Gray's Ideal World company in February 2004, and then head of contemporary factual at IWC Media, as it became after its merger with Wark Clements, in 2005.

 Moore became a commissioning executive for documentaries at the BBC in 2006, responsible for the Emmy award-winning Stephen Fry's Secret Life of the Manic Depressive and Bafta award-winning Evicted.
 After a period as temporary charge, she formally became the commissioning editor of Documentaries in May 2009, responsible for 220 hours of programming per annum across the BBC's four television channels with an annual budget of £30 million by 2011.

 In this role she gave the go-ahead for BBC2's Welcome to Lagos, Protecting Our Children, a programme on assisted suicide, Terry Pratchett: Choosing to Die, 7/7 One Day in London, Inside Claridges and The Great British Bake Off among others.
-Rivals at Channel 4 suggested Moore's preference for authored documentaries might give her output an "old fashioned" air, a criticism she rejected in June 2011.
-She rejected that channel's fondness for 'fixed rig' programmes, like One Born Every Minute and Coppers which, Moore has said, appear to repeat the same narrative in each episode: "Where are the layers and complexity?
-It is difficult for them to be inventive and risky."